junglegobs/ASoSEPOC/README.md

 | x  | x       | x    | x  | x     | x      |         |      |
 | x  | x       | x    | x  | x     | x      | x       |      |
 | x  | x       | x    | x  | x     | x      | x       | x    |

+All this just for one day, the 4th day in the list of days chosen.